-|Diana (Christie) allows her vulnerabilities to show with her friend Malcolm (Roland Curram)|
+Diana (Christie) allows her vulnerabilities to show with her friend Malcolm (Roland Curram)|

-Of course, the terrific Laurence Harvey (a delight in 1959s Expresso Bongo) makes for a rakishly reptilian—and surprisingly sexy—competitor for Diana’s affections, but Roland Curram in the role of Diana’s photographer friend, Malcolm, really made me sit up and take notice when I first saw Darling.
-For not only is the character of Malcolm funny, handsome, and a good friend, but Malcolm is that rare of rarities: a likeable, non-tragic, non-campy, unapologetically sexual, gay character.
+> Of course, the terrific Laurence Harvey (a delight in 1959s Expresso Bongo) makes for a rakishly reptilian—and surprisingly sexy—competitor for Diana’s affections, but Roland Curram in the role of Diana’s photographer friend, Malcolm, really made me sit up and take notice when I first saw Darling.
+For not only is the character of Malcolm funny, handsome, and a good friend, but Malcolm is that rare of rarities: a likable, non-tragic, non-campy, unapologetically sexual, gay character.
 In a film made in 1965, no less!
 As the only genuinely decent character in the film, his scenes with Christie are refreshingly convivial and the only times her character ever appears to relax into herself.

-|Diana and her Gays|
+> |Diana and her Gays|

-Darling was one of the earliest films to depict gay characters in a sympathetic light
+> Darling was one of the earliest films to depict gay characters in a sympathetic light

-Strangely, for a film with such a progressive attitude towards homosexuality, the closets were full to bursting on the set of Darling.
+> Strangely, for a film with such a progressive attitude towards homosexuality, it seems the closets were full to bursting on the set of Darling.
 Matinee idol Dirk Bogarde was deeply closeted yet engaged in a brief fling with openly gay director John Schlesinger during the making of Darling (according to authorized Schlesinger biographer William J. Mann).
 Bogarde enjoyed a 40-year relationship with his agent, Tony Forwood, but invested considerable energy (throughout several autobiographies) in portraying himself publicly as a heterosexual.
 John Schlesinger harbored hopes that his friend, Roland Curram, might be inspired enough by his role in Darling to come out of the closet.
 Amused by his friend's presumption, Curram always insisted on his heterosexuality and went on to marry and later sire two children.
 In 1985, on the occasion of his divorce and ultimate coming out to his family and himself, Curram stated, “Of course, I told John later that he was right.”

-|Unfaithfully Yours - Diana's twin deceptions|
+> |Unfaithfully Yours - Diana's twin deceptions|